Itakello/ai_agents/README.md

     ruff check . --fix
     ```

+## Legal and Ethical Use

+Users must inspect & comply with each site's Terms of Service, robots.txt, and privacy policies before scraping any content with this pipeline.
+Failure to do so may violate the law and the policies of the target websites.

 ## Contributing

 (Add guidelines if you plan to collaborate or open-source the template/projects derived from it.)